revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 ---

-6.What does immutable mean that the three types of Python core data types are considered immutable?
+6.What does immutable and what are the three types of Python core data types that are considered immutable?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)